 Your body uses two to three litres of water a day.
 It excretes it through the skin, through breathing and through the metabolism, i.e. through urine and stool.
 So that the water balance is correct, you should take in as much water every day as your body needs.

 You get a small part from food, the larger part gets into your body through drinks such as water, tea and fruit juice spritzers.
 If you drink around 1.5 litres per day, the organism gets enough fluids.
 This amount is recommended.

 However, if you are very hot, extremely cold, have fever, vomiting, diarrhea, and are involved in physically strenuous work and sport, you need more fluids.
-In these special situations, they recommends an additional 0.5 to 1 liter per hour.
+In these special situations, they recommend an additional 0.5 to 1 litre per hour.
 A healthy organism excretes excess quantities through the kidneys.

 A lack of fluids is not without consequences for the body: